Q: When’s your next free spot on your schedule?

 A: Unfortunately, no. I’ll do my best to help you strengthen your manuscript, but I make no guarantees regarding agents or editors.
 I’m experienced as both an author and editor and will work hard on giving you practical, honest feedback.
 In the end, it’s up to you to follow your gut and incorporate what edits work for you.

-A: I prefer to not work on material that’s going to be submitted to publishers I’m freelance editing for.
-I feel it’s best to avoid conflicts of interest in that manner, so you should seek another freelance editor (note: freelance editing is NOT required to submit to Hallmark Publishing or Tule Publishing).
+A: I prefer to not work on manuscripts that will be submitted to companies I freelance edit for (currently, Hallmark Publishing and Tule Publishing).
+I feel it’s best to avoid conflicts of interest, so you should seek another freelance editor (note: freelance editing is NOT required to submit to Hallmark Publishing or Tule Publishing).
 If you’re seeking assistance on your query and synopsis, I’m happy to help, so long as in your query letter you note my help on those materials.

 Q: What is your editing process?

-A: I typically do one round of edits, unless we’ve agreed that you need more than one round, or if you’ve hired me for The Works and we split the edits into two rounds (developmental edits and then line edits–FYI, two rounds for The Works is strongly recommended).
-The amount of time needed to edit will depend on the length of your material and what type of edits you’re seeking, but in general, I edit 80-100 pages a day on a project.
-Once I return the manuscript to you, I’m happy to answer questions, clarify comments, or help you brainstorm feasible solutions to plot issues.
-If major revisions are done after I’ve returned developmental edits to you, I’m happy to do a second round of developmental edits, either over the full manuscript or just parts that were revised, at the same rate.
-Please note, I do not generally issue editorial letters–I provide my feedback directly in your manuscript so you can see my thoughts right in the document itself.
-However, if you would like an editorial letter, I’m absolutely happy to offer one for an additional fee.
+A: I typically do one round of edits, unless we’ve agreed that you need more than one round, or if you’ve hired me for both developmental and line edits (we’ll do those as two rounds).
+The amount of time needed to edit will depend on the length of your material and what type of edits you’re seeking, but in general, I edit approximately 80 pages a day on a project.
+Once I return the manuscript to you, I’m happy to answer questions, clarify comments, or help you brainstorm feasible solutions to plot issues via Skype, phone call, or email.
+If major revisions are done after I’ve returned developmental edits to you, I’m happy to do a second round of developmental edits, either over the full manuscript or just parts that were revised, at the rate of .01/word.
+If you’d like an editorial letter in addition to or instead of developmental edits, I’m absolutely happy to discuss those rates with you.

 Q: How do I reserve a spot on your schedule?

-A: I take 1/3 of the entire balance as a down payment to reserve your spot, via Paypal or check.
-If you’re scheduling two rounds of edits, that deposit will be split in half to apply to each round.
-When you email me to request a spot on my calendar, let me know the word count (or ballpark word count), genre, and type of edits you’re looking for.
-The remaining 2/3 of the balance are due upon completion of edits–you’ll be emailed before I start edits to confirm start and completion dates and are expected to pay the balance within 7 calendar days of completion.
+A: I take 1/3 of the balance as a down payment to reserve your spot, via PayPal (or check, if you don’t have a PayPal account).
+If you’re scheduling both developmental and line edits, the deposit will be split in half to apply to each round.
+When you email me to request a spot on my calendar, let me know the word count (or your ballpark word count), genre, and type of edits you’re seeking.
+The remaining 2/3 of the balance is due upon completion of edits–you’ll be emailed before I start edits to confirm start and completion dates, and you’re expected to pay the balance within 7 calendar days of completion.
 I’ll return your manuscript as soon as it’s completed and I’ve received your payment.
-Please note: if your work is under 5,000 words (approx. 20 pgs), I require payment in full upfront.
+Please note: if your work is under 5,000 words, I require payment in full upfront.

 Q: What happens if I reserve a spot for a work in progress and it turns out to be much longer or shorter than I estimated?

-A: If your manuscript turns out to be over 5000 words or more longer than you estimated, it may take longer to do edits or I may even be unable to edit the full manuscript, depending on time constraints and how much larger the manuscript ends up being.
-So it’s best to round your word count when booking your editing spot up in case you think it might run over in size.
+A: If your manuscript turns out to be more than 5,000 words longer than you estimated, it may take longer to do edits.
+So it’s best to round up your word count when booking your editing spot if you think it might run over in size.
 If the manuscript turns out to be shorter, we can simply square up the actual balance once I receive the document–your deposit will count toward the balance due upon completion of edits.

 Q: What is your cancellation policy?